The Radiologist-Clinician – Putting the Patient at the Centre of Care

 CanMEDS roles: Collaborator, Communicator, Leader, Professional

-- Recognize, identify and avoid common misinterpretation and blind spots in each of the following subspecialties: neuroradiology, musculoskeletal, abdominal (GI/GU), thoracic and cardiac imaging.
+- Recognize, identify and avoid common misinterpretation and blind spots in each of the following subspecialties: neuroradiology, musculoskeletal, abdominal (GI/GU), breast and chest imaging.

 CanMEDS roles: Professional, Scholar, Health Advocate